 Both conditions may be caused by lack of oxygen, stroke, severe head trauma, birth defects, and infections in the brain.

 Ultimately, the ketogenic diet may only be helpful for individuals with cerebral palsy if they also have co-occurring epilepsy.
-It can serve as a more natural alternative to seizure management than medications or surgery.
+Adapting a ketogenic diet has been demonstrated to reduce seizure frequency in 35-56% of children and adolescents with epilepsy that did not respond to medications.
+Dietary changes can serve as a more natural alternative to seizure management than medications or surgery.

 However, if you have cerebral palsy and don’t experience seizures, adopting a ketogenic diet may not be necessary.

 The mechanisms behind why a ketogenic diet helps prevent epilepsy have yet to be fully understood.